 The Dangers of Bees

-As docile as most bee species are, most of them share one potential threat that justifies their removal.
-Many humans have allergies to bee stings which is a primary reason most people need them gone.
+As docile as most bee species are, most of them share one potential threat that justifies their removal – a lot of people have allergies to bee stings.
 Some individuals do not understand how severe their reactions are to bees and may have deadly reactions when stung.
 Bees will only sting when defending the hive, but it takes only one for most people to have adverse reactions.

 Bees will construct their hives in highly inopportune places that have heavy human traffic.
 Just their constant presence alone will cause anxiety and force us to avoid these areas.
 If this is your backyard, then you should not walk through your yard with anxiety or fear of stinging.
 Bees will also build nests inside the voids of your home, which is even worse hive placement.